wdporter/i-am-that-vuepress/75-in-peace-and-silence-you-grow/readme.md

 **Questioner:**&ensp;The Indian tradition tells us that the <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> is indispensable.
 What is he indispensable for?
-A mother is indispensable for giveïng the child a body.
+A mother is indispensable for giving the child a body.
 But she does not give the soul.
 Her role is limited.
 How is it with the *guru*?